explodinglabs/jsonrpcserver/docs/async.md

 ## Notifications

-A notification is a request with no `id`.
-We should not respond to notifications so jsonrpcserver gives an empty string to signify there is *no response*.
+Notifications are requests without an `id`.
+We should not respond to notifications, so jsonrpcserver gives an empty string to signify there is *no response*.

 ```python